virtual-labs/exp-scalar-logical-time-iiith/experiment/procedure.md

     - This shows a popup, displaying event ID and time.
     - The causal relations leading up to that event are displayed below in the green box.
 Scroll if needed to look at all the events in a causal chain.

+9. Test your understanding
+    - Click on test to challenge youself with generated timelines!

+10. Generation Parameters
+    - The green box is replaced by a box with parameters you can adjust - which allows you to control some parts of the timeline generation
+    - Number of processes, events and messages can all be controlled.
+    - Click generate to get your challenge timeline!

+11. Filling up the test
+    - There are pop-ups placed next to each event - fill them up.
+    - In case you are unable to see where a message clearly ends, you can make timelines fainter by touching/hovering over them.
+    - The number beside each timeline shows the ticking step of each process.

+12. Checking your answers
+    - Click on check your answers once you are done filling up the test.
+    - The test shows what you got right and the mistakes made.

+13. Challenging yousrself
+    - There are two ways to challenge yourself - you may either generate new parameters and try again.
+    - Howeer, if you get a timeline entirely right, you have the option to take on the next difficulty level.
+    - The gauge lights up when this is possible.
+Simply tap or click on it to increase the difficulty level
+    - There are 3 difficulty levels - easy, medium and hard.

+14. Once you have tested yourself, you may return to simulate.

 ### Observations

 1. Consistency